 Our first food tour was in Osaka, Japan.
 The experience proved to be the most exciting and detailed way of getting to know the culture of the city quickly, and so we have vowed to include a food tour (or a cooking class like the one we did in Seoul) in every new city we visit.
 Our latest stop: the food capital of Asia, Taipei.
 It goes without saying the food in Taipei is fantastic, with night markets to explore and tiny eateries just waiting to be discovered, it’s a dream stop on the culinary trail.
 There are even plenty of options for vegetarians which isn’t always easy in Asia.

 We were over the moon to have booked a tour with Taipei Eats.
 Their tours all started when food-obsessed founders Mike Lee and Tina Fong returned to Taiwan (after years living abroad) and rediscovered the culinary masterworks of their homeland.
 Find out why we loved them, what to eat in Taipei, and some local Taiwanese food spots to visit on your own Taipei trip below.

 They currently offer two tours: the Dadocheng historical tour (which we chose) or the Xinyi tour which explores the backstreets near the more modern area behind the Taipei 101 building.

 Starting the Tour

-As a passionate foodie, Tina was so knowledgeable about every dish we tried; how the food is prepared, what nutritional properties it has, and what kinds of people typically enjoy it.
+As a passionate foodie, Tina was so knowledgeable about every dish we tried; how the food in Taiwan is prepared, what nutritional properties it has, and what kinds of people typically enjoy it.

 Most of the food you’ll sample includes noodles, rice, pork, sauces/spices, and fried things.
 But the thousand-and-one ways in which these staples of Taiwanese cuisine are prepared and presented will leave your head spinning.
 The creativity on show in these little backstreets is inspiring, to say the least.